 PayPal has commented that they do plan on restricting the use of their services for any business which offers threats to servers or web domains, but for

 In addition to this, it’s difficult to track down “DDoS for hire” services.
 Perpetrators are clever and may change web domains often.

 Your Best Defense

 Have a plan in place.
 It has become more and more apparent DDoS attacks are not going away anytime soon.
 It’s important to have a plan in place for dealing with DDoS attacks.
-A good place to start is hosting your site with a web host specializing in DDoS protection.
+A good place to start is hosting your site with a web host that provides DDoS protected hosting.